Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Introduction

 $N$-body simulations provide a crucial way of making SIDM predictions and probing the available parameter space for SIDM models. \cite{Burkert_2000} developed the first SIDM simulation of that kind, which employs a Monte Carlo scheme.
 Further implementations of this scheme were followed \citep[e.g.][]{Kochanek_2000, Dave_2001, Colin_2002}.
 The simulation techniques for SIDM have evolved since then.
-But all modern SIDM codes rely on a Monte Carlo scheme with the notable exception of \cite{Huo_2019}. \cite{Vogelsberger_2012} and \cite{Rocha_2013} largely improved the estimate of the scattering probability by using the actual phase space distribution.
-They use pairs of neighbouring particles to compute the scattering probabilities, as is done in other modern SIDM implementations as well \citep[e.g.][]{Fry_2015, Vogelsberger_2019, Banerjee_2020, Correa_2022}.
+However, all modern SIDM codes rely on a Monte Carlo scheme, with the notable exception of \cite{Huo_2019}. \cite{Koda_2011}, \cite{Vogelsberger_2012} and \cite{Rocha_2013} largely improved the estimate of the scattering probability by using the actual phase space distribution.
+They used pairs of neighbouring particles to compute the scattering probabilities, as done in other modern SIDM implementations as well \citep[e.g.][]{Fry_2015, Vogelsberger_2019, Banerjee_2020, Correa_2022}.
 Each particle is assigned a kernel to compute the scattering probability.
-Making the size of this kernel adaptive to the local density as done by \cite{Vogelsberger_2012} helps to improve the estimate of the scattering probability more accurately.
+Making the size of this kernel adaptive to the local density, as done by \cite{Vogelsberger_2012}, helps to improve the estimate of the scattering probability more accurately.

 In many simulations, the time step set by the gravity module is sufficiently small for accurately simulating the self-interactions.
-However, in some situations with strong self-interactions, e.g.\ in collapsing DM haloes, it is no longer sufficient.
-Multiple authors have developed time step criteria for SIDM to ensure accurate results \citep[e.g.][]{Vogelsberger_2012, Fischer_2021b}.
-Time step criteria that work well for velocity-independent self-interactions may not be sufficient for a strongly velocity-dependent cross-section making a different criterion preferable \citep{Fischer_2023d}.
+However, in some situations with strong self-interactions, namely,\ collapsing DM halos, it is no longer sufficient.
+Multiple authors have developed time step criteria for SIDM to ensure sufficiently small time steps \citep[e.g.][]{Vogelsberger_2012, Fischer_2021b}.
+Time step criteria that work well for velocity-independent self-interactions may not be sufficient for a strongly velocity-dependent cross-section, thus making a different criterion preferable \citep{Fischer_2024a}.